-This read is going to be about bottle nursing and how very few of us new moms actually do any before-hand preparation on how to pump breast milk.
+This read is going to be about pumping breast milk and how very few of us new moms actually do any before-hand preparation on how to breast pump.

 Did you know that more women now than ever before are choosing to give their babies breast milk exclusively for at least the first year of life?

 Did you also know that a lot of women struggle with aspects of nursing and like for me, it doesn’t end up being an option at all?

 So what do you do when you are determined to give your baby breast milk, but straight from the tap just is not working out?

 Read on to find out how you can be pumping prepared.